thosgood/this-weeks-finds/markdown/151-200/week189.md

 black hole thermodynamics, loop quantum gravity, and the vibrational modes of classical black holes!

-On the other hand, maybe it\'s all just a numerical coincidence.
-So, I sure hope somebody redoes Nollert\'s calculation more accurately, or perhaps does it analytically, to see what\'s going on.
+On the other hand, maybe it's all just a numerical coincidence.
+So, I sure hope somebody redoes Nollert's calculation more accurately, or perhaps does it analytically, to see what's going on.
 Maybe someone reading this can do it!
-I can\'t stand the suspense.
+I can't stand the suspense.

 Here are some references in case you want to calculate this number yourself, and either verify or kill this amazing idea.
-Nollert\'s original calculation appears in
+Nollert's original calculation appears in

 11\) Hans-Peter Nollert, Quasinormal modes of Schwarzschild black holes: